Licensing Requirements

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-Cisco NX-OS supports multiple configuration parameters for each of the interface types supported.
-Most of these parameters are covered in this guide but some are described in other documents.
+Cisco NX-OS supports multiple configuration parameters for each supported interface type.
+Most of these parameters are described in this guide.
+Some parameters are described in other documents

 Feature |